We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The tiny house trend is increasingly popular, as more individuals seek out more sustainable living situations.
 Tiny homes can be connected to the electric grid or renewable energy, and the customization within each individual home makes construction a relatively easy process.
 But what is the true cost of a tiny home?

 Building materials and labor make up the majority of the cost of building a tiny home.
-Whether you choose to buy a pre-constructed home or build one yourself, there is some variability in price for these two things.
+Whether you choose to buy a pre-constructed home or build one yourself, there is some variability in cost for these two things.
 The average cost of a tiny home tends to be at least $10,000, though this price can vary significantly.

 Tiny House Cost Breakdown